The 2022 college wrestling national championships are over … but the great...

-The NWCA is excited to announce that 60 coaches representing all collegiate divisions have been selected to receive full scholarships to participate in the Third Annual NWCA Coaching Leadership Academy in Fort Lauderdale, FL on August 3 and 4, 2011.
+The NWCA is excited to announce that 45 coaches representing all collegiate divisions have been selected to receive full scholarships to participate in the Fourth Annual NWCA Coaching Leadership Academy in Fort Lauderdale, FL on August 1 and 2, 2012.

-“With the success of the 2009 and 2010 Academies, we are looking forward to mentoring another group of outstanding head and assistant coaches,” said NWCA President Brian Smith.
-“Being able to double the Academy in size this year, shows that there really was a need for this type of program at the college level.”
+“With the success of the past three Academies, we are looking forward to mentoring another group of outstanding head and assistant coaches,” said NWCA President Brian Smith.
+“This is the second largest group of coaches that we have accepted to the Academy, last year there were 60 coaches enrolled, this continues to show the need for this type of leadership program.”

 The purpose of this Academy is to utilize peer group discussion among college coaches, athletic administrators, and CEOs to develop “best practices” for protecting and strengthening intercollegiate wrestling programs through this challenging economy.
 Further, the NWCA wants to help coaches better align their programs with educational values.

 Nationally renowned coaching development expert, Dr. Dan Gould from Michigan State University along with his staff, will be facilitating these discussions.

 The NWCA is able to cover the airfare, lodging, meals and convention registration fees for all participants due to the generosity of several wrestling benefactors.